ouspg/CompSec/Lab6_Digital_forensics/README.md

 >
 > *You: Oh.
 Thats bad.
 But eventually we will get it.*
 >
 > *Leading investigator: Yes we will.
-But this is urgent because any useful intel we could get from his email might be irrelevant next week because word about Mallorys arrest is spreading and his contacts are going to flee any moment.*
+But this is urgent because any useful intel we could get from his email might be irrelevant next week because word about Mallorys arrest is spreading and his contacts are going to flee any moment with hidden caches.*
 >
 > *You: I see.
 So we have only this memory dump right now.
 I'll see what I can do.*